Source: Mathieu to join Chiefs for 3 years, $42M

 Before joining the Texans, Mathieu ended three of his first five NFL seasons on injured reserve, including tearing his left ACL and LCL in 2013 and his right ACL in 2015, when he was a first-team All-Pro and selected to the Pro Bowl.
 In 2017, he played in all 16 games for the first time since entering the NFL.

+Defensive coordinator Bob Sutton was fired within days, the Chiefs quickly hired Spagnuolo, and now they are beginning to piece together what they hope is a vastly improved unit before next season.

+"One great thing about Steve is he is going to put players in positions to make plays and I don't think he is going to be pigeonholed into any one idea or concept,'' Chiefs general manager Brett Veach said earlier this month.
+"We have a great coaching staff.
+We certainly have some talent on our roster now and hopefully we will add some more here soon.''

-ESPN's Sarah Barshop contributed to this report.
+ESPN's Sarah Barshop and The Associated Press contributed to this report.